alysivji/notes/software-engineering/clean_code.md

 * source code is a hierarchy rather than an outline
   * to make the hierarchy of scopes visible, we indent the lines of source code in proportion to their position in the hiearchy
 * team should agree on a consistent style that will be used for formatting

+### The Newspaper Metaphor

+> Think of a well-written newspaper article.
+You read it vertically.
+At the top you expect a headline that will tell you what the story is abvout and allows you to decide whether it is something you want to read.
+The first paragraph gives you a synopsis of the whole story, hiding all the details while giving you the broad-brush concepts.
+As you continue downward, the details incrase until you have all the dates, names, quotes, claims, and other minutia.
+>
+> We would like a source file to be like a newspaper article.
+The name should be simple, but explanatory.
+The name, by itself, should be sufficient to tell us whether we are in the right module or not.
+The topmost parts of the source file should provide the high-level concepts and alorithms.
+Detila should incrase as we m ove downard, until the end we find the lowest level fu nctions and details in the source file.
+>
+> A newspaper is composed of many articles; most are very small.
+Some are a bit larger.
+Very few contain as much text as a page can hold.
+This makes the newspaper *useable*.
+If the newspaper were just one long story containing a disorganized agglomeration of facts, dates, and names, then we simply would not read it.